-South Africa is without a doubt one of the world’s most popular tourist destinations.
+Africa is without a doubt one of the world’s most popular tourist destinations, particularly South Africa.
 If you’re planning a trip, the smart thing to do is to book your visit well in advance.
-Because one person’s “well in advance” may be another’s “last minute”, we’ve decided to bring you our insider’s list of seasonal booking tips for your South African holiday.
+Because one person’s “well in advance” may be another’s “last minute”, we’ve decided to bring you our insider’s list of seasonal booking tips for your African holiday.
 Locals and visitors alike will find this helpful, so keep it handy and share it with friends.

 Let’s start off with the basics: Peak times throughout the year

-First thing’s first – here are the busy periods when people are most likely to go on holiday:
+First thing’s first – here are the busy periods when people are most likely to go on holiday (in South Africa):

 - Summer season – between November and March